Questions About Appointments

 This get’s so confusing!
 So here is the simplified answer.

-A Psychotherapist may be covered by personal insurance benefits if they are supervised by a Psychologist.
+A psychotherapist may be covered by personal insurance benefits.
 They treat people using different psychotherapeutic techniques.